The Youth we serve

 IN THE SHELTER SYSTEM

-In November 2023, the team at Eva’s conducted our second annual youth survey
+In November 2024, Eva’s conducted our annual youth survey

 TOP THREE SURVEY TRENDS